-My husband and my in-laws are very much adamant to throw me out from the matrimonial home.
+My husband and my in-laws want to throw me out from the matrimonial home.
 I have some confrontations with my husband and in-laws because they committed extreme cruelty against me.
-They are very greedy and intolerable towards any resistance.
+They are very greedy and don’t like any resistance from me.

-My father tried his best to convince them, but the result became zero.
-I have been living at my parental home and no longer wish to live there, so I want to live in the matrimonial home however they resist.
-I have filed a case against them under domestic violence and a maintenance case under section 125.
-I’m not getting any maintenance because my husband used to absent in the proceeding and causing a delay as much as possible from his end.
+My father tried his best to convince them but didn’t yield any satisfactory result.
+I have been living at my parental home and no longer wish to live there.
+I want to live in the matrimonial home along with my husband because I don’t want to lose his faith.
+Hence, I have filed a case against them under domestic violence and a maintenance case under section 125 crpc.

-You are entitled to get residence order under section 19 of the Protection of Woman from Domestic Violence Act (DV Act) and reside in the marital home with dignity.
+You are entitled to get a residence order under section 19 of the Protection of Women from Domestic Violence Act (DV Act).
+Section 17 of the DV Act entitles you (aggrieved person) to reside in a shared household.
 No person can disturb your possession or commit violence intending to dispossessing you from home.

 Right to reside

-Section 12 of the DV Act enables an aggrieved person to seek any relief available to her under section 18 to 22 of the DV Act.
+An aggrieved person can seek any relief provided under section 18 to 22 of the DV Act.
 Section 17 of the said Act envisaged that every woman in a domestic relationship should have the right to reside in the shared household whether or not she has any right, title or beneficial interest in the shared household.

 However, you have no right or title in the matrimonial home, but you are entitled to reside therein.
-If the court satisfies that your husband or in-laws may commit violence, then the court may pass specific order under section 19 such as:
+The court may pass specific order under section 19 such as:

-- Direct them to remove themselves from the shared household.
+- Direct the respondent to remove themselves from the shared household.

-- Restraining them from entering in any portion of the shared household in which you reside.
+- Restraining them from entering any portion of the shared household in which you reside.

 - Restraining them from selling, alienating or disposing of the shared household.